solliancenet/azure-synapse-analytics-workshop-400/day-03/activity06-monitor-and-manage.md

 B) Assign the query requests to a user with normal importance

 C) Assign the locking requests to a user with above_normal or high importance

-A: Answer (C) is correct.
-By default Azure Synapse Analytics optimizes for throughput, so even though a higher locking need request might be scheduled first, other requests with lower locking needs may bypass it.
-Workload importance can be used to ensure the order, such that requests with high locking needs occur first by assigning those requests higher importance than other requests.
-Higher importance requests will always run before requests with lower importance.

 ## Discussion Points